jucardwell/remote-sensing-hazards/other_pages/lab4.md

 5. Reduce the composite image to the census tracts using the .mean() reducer.
 6. Map the average summer temperature across Raleigh census tracts.

-### Your lab report should include:
+### Your lab report should:
-1. An introduction of the urban heat island effect, a description of the impacts of the urban heat island, and an argument for why studying the urban heat island in Raleigh is important
+1. Introduce of the urban heat island effect, a description of the impacts of the urban heat island, and an argument for why studying the urban heat island in Raleigh is important
-2. A screenshot of your map.
+2. Include screenshot of your map.
-3. A description of the results you have found.
+3. Describe the results you have found.
 What important patterns exist?
 What are the potential implications of these patterns across the city?
 Can you make connections between these patterns and any social or economic factors?
-4. A conclusion that describes why these results are important.
+4. Conclude with a description of why these results are important.

 You will submit your GEE script and your completed lab report.
 Your lab report should be approximately 500 words.
 You should cite your sources in APA format and include at least 1 peer-reviewed article.